-In its submission to the issues paper, Icon Water supported the Commission's use of a trailing average approach to determining the return on debt allowance, as this approach more closely reflects the efficient and prudent (staggered maturity) debt management approach adopted by infrastructure firms, including regulated water businesses.
-However, Icon Water proposed that it should be allowed to nominate (prior to the start of the period) an averaging period of between 10 business days and 12 months in length.37
+Icon Water supported our use of a trailing average approach to determining the return on debt allowance, as this approach more closely reflects the efficient and prudent (staggered maturity) debt management approach adopted by infrastructure firms, including regulated water businesses.
+However, Icon Water proposed that it should be allowed to nominate (prior to the start of the period) an averaging period of between 10 business days and 12 months in length.30

-Icon Water submitted that the ability to nominate the averaging period for each future year within the regulatory period would allow it to arrange its debt financing activities (e.g. the refinancing of existing debt and/or the issuance of new debt) to match its cost of debt as closely as possible to the regulatory allowance.
+Icon Water submitted that the ability to nominate the averaging period for each future year within the regulatory period would allow it to arrange its debt financing activities (for example, the refinancing of existing debt and/or the issuance of new debt) to match its cost of debt as closely as possible to the regulatory allowance.
 It submitted that this approach is consistent with the AER's approach.

-Australian regulators use a range of averaging periods for the cost of debt.
-For instance, the Victorian ESC uses a 12-month averaging period between April to March for its annual update of the cost of debt.38 IPART uses a 40-business day window as practically close to the start of a regulatory year as possible for its annual update of the cost of debt.39
+We found that Australian regulators use a range of averaging periods for the cost of debt.
+For instance, the Victorian ESC uses a 12-month averaging period between April to March for its annual update of the cost of debt.
+31 IPART uses a 40-business day window as practically close to the start of a regulatory year as possible for its annual update of the cost of debt.
+32

-The Commission notes that the AER permits service providers to nominate an averaging period of between 10 days to 12 months, between 16 and four months prior to the commencement of a regulatory year.40 The AER believes that this approach would:
+We noted that the AER permits service providers to nominate an averaging period of between 10 days to 12 months, between 16 and four months prior to the commencement of a regulatory year.33 The AER believes that this approach would:

-- avoid service providers being forced to raise debt in some months of the year during which some participants choose to stay out of the market - allow service providers that raise debt as part of a corporate group to select averaging periods that overlap.41
+- avoid service providers being forced to raise debt in some months of the year during which some participants choose to stay out of the market - allow service providers that raise debt as part of a corporate group to select averaging periods that overlap.34

-The Commission considers that these points may also apply to regulated water businesses.
-However, the Commission considers that short averaging periods, such as 10 days, are likely to increase volatility in the cost of debt estimate.
+We considered that these points may also apply to regulated water businesses.
+However, we considered that short averaging periods, such as 10 days, are likely to increase volatility in the cost of debt estimate.
 This is because the cost of debt would be more susceptible to day-to-day influences or passing events in debt markets.
-The Commission notes that this volatility may be mitigated to some extent as only one-tenth of the cost of debt is updated each year.
+We noted that this volatility may be mitigated to some extent as only one-tenth of the cost of debt is updated each year.